deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 She nodded toward a troop of security officers who were pushing through the crowd, and if their serious equipment was anything to go by they were armed for deathworlder.
 Dog knew Domain body language, and the Rrrrtk at the front was *pissed*.

-It---she---drew herself up to her full and haughty height as she stopped in front of them.
+It___she___drew herself up to her full and haughty height as she stopped in front of them.

 “There are two scenarios that no chief of security *ever* wants to hear,” she began in a kind of icy conversational way.
 “The first would be that we are under attack by Hunters, and the second would be that there are *humans* making a fuss in a station’s public area.
 Not least because the latter can so easily lead to the former.
 Imagine my dismay.”

-Xiù shrank, Julian scratched the back of his neck, but Dog and Allison turned out to have something in common---they both bristled.
+Xiù shrank, Julian scratched the back of his neck, but Dog and Allison turned out to have something in common___they both bristled.

 “That son of a bitch over there is selling contraband,” Allison asserted.